Wrap existing D code for use in other languages

 To use this package, put the following dependency into your project's dependencies section:

-Wrap existing D code for use in other environments such as Python and Excel.
+Wrap existing D code for use in other environments such as Python, Excel, and .NET.

 In PyD, the functions and data structures must be registered manually,

 and while the same isn't true of excel-d, the latter wraps everything

 in the modules reflected on.
 When writing code specifically for Excel,

 that is clearly what the user wants (and if not it can be made

 When wrapping pre-existing D code, however, it makes sense to opt-in instead

 by requiring functions to be wrapped to be marked

 wrap all functions regardless of

 There is ppyd that makes the effort required to use pyd a lot less but that requires using a UDA.
 Again, when writing code specifically for Python use this makes sense, but adds a dependency that "dirties" pre-existing D code.